 In the case of bad weather, the weekly Saturday ride will be postponed until Sunday.
-Missing a Sunday ride will not count as one of the 2 permitted absences.
+Missing a Sunday ride will not count as one of the 2 permitted absences If we are not able to ride for an entire weekend, that week's ride gets cancelled and will not be made up.
 Inclement weather cancellation conditions are detailed in the B-SIG Riders Guide.
-We add one extra week into the B SIG calendar just in case an entire weekend has to be cancelled.
-If we don't need that extra week for a make-up, we'll use the 11th week for an optional extra ride.